Martin Christian Anderle

-Martin studied at the University of Music in Vienna, where he was awarded the degree of “Magister der Künste” (Master of Music) in organ.
-There also, he earned degrees in piano, piano pedagogy and choral conducting.
+During my childhood I learned to play piano and cello.
+Later I went to Vienna, Austria to study at the University of Music.
+There I received the degree of Master of Music (“Magister der Künste”) in organ.
+Also there I earned degrees in piano, piano pedagogy and choral conducting.
 Further studies at the University of Music “Mozarteum” in Salzburg led to a degree in orchestral conducting.
-Among his teachers were pianist Harald Ossberger, organist Alfred Mitterhofer and conductor Michael Gielen.
+Among my teachers were pianist Harald Ossberger, organist Alfred Mitterhofer and conductor Michael Gielen.

-Martin composes music for choir, piano and other instruments.
-His meditative piano music has achieved notable success, with his CD "Melodies of Peace" selling over 4000 copies.
-His great talent is playing and improvising meditative piano music.
-He performed contemplative piano music in several countries.
+One of my great favourite is composing music.
+My compositions include music for choir, piano and other instruments.
+I was happy, when my meditative piano music achieved notable success.
+The CD "Melodies of Peace" sold over 4000 copies.
+Playing and improvising contemplative piano music made me perform in several countries.

-Martin has directed many choirs and conducted their many performances, with orchestras, in Germany.
-In Canada, he directed the Langley Community Choir in British Columbia.
-He has served as organist, choir director and bell choir director in several churches as well.
-Under his direction, the Youth Vocal Ensemble of Dublin Street United Church attained an "Honourable Mention" in the prestigious Kiwanis Provincial Finals Competition Class.
-Currently, he is music director at Knox Presbyterian Church, St. Thomas and director of the Concordia Choirs of Kitchener, Ontario.
+I directed many choirs and conducted their many performances, with orchestras, in Germany.
+In Canada, I directed the Langley Community Choir in British Columbia.
+I served as organist, choir director and bell choir director in several churches as well.
+It was a great honour, when the Youth Vocal Ensemble of Dublin Street United Church attained an "Honourable Mention" in the prestigious Kiwanis Provincial Finals Competition Class under my direction.
+Currently, I am music director at Knox Presbyterian Church, St. Thomas and director of the Concordia Choirs of Kitchener, Ontario.

-Martin plays piano accompaniment to voice, string, woodwind and other instruments.
-He teaches at Knox Presbyterian Church in St. Thomas and the Guelph School of Music.
+Beside playing and recording meditative piano music, I performed as pianist with chamber music and played piano accompaniment to voice, string, woodwind and other instruments.
+Piano lessons are available at Knox Presbyterian Church in St. Thomas and the Guelph School of Music.